cisnerosOC/blog/about.md

 share: true
 ---

-Welcome to the Dreaming of Models blog.
-This blog was was dreamt up after a long night of learning the basics of Ruby on Rails Models.
-My name is Oscar Cisneros Jr and in this blog I plan to chronicle my journey from completing the [ACLTC Development Bootcamp]( http://anyonecanlearntocode.com/) to landing my first developer job.
-Thank you for joining me on my journey.
+Welcome to my blog.
+My name is Oscar Cinseros Jr and this blog I plan to chronicle my journey as devoleper.
+I plan to write about everything from troublesome code to personal experiences along my journey.

 >"Todo a su tiempo..."
 >